What are the benefits of camelina oil?

 Composition and key nutrients

-It contains in particular:
+It includes, in particular:

-Benefits of Camelina Oil for Skin
+Benefits of Camelina Oil for the Skin

 Deep hydration